w3f/polkadot-wiki/docs/learn/learn-staking.md

 function of parachains, and possibly some other responsibilities regarding data availability and [XCM](learn-cross-consensus.md).
 For more information, you can take a look at the [validator docs](learn-validator.md) to understand what you need to do as a validator.
-If you want to become a validator check [this](../maintain/maintain-guides-how-to-validate-polkadot.md) guide.
+If you want to become a validator you can consult [this](../maintain/maintain-guides-how-to-validate-polkadot.md) guide.

 Nominators have far fewer responsibilities than validators.
 These include selecting validators and monitoring their performance, keeping an eye on changing commission rates (a validator can change